Cary, North Carolina Weather

 - What is the rainy season in Cary?

-- September ranks as the wettest month with about 5.7 inches of rain on average, contributing to the city's roughly 49 inches annually.
+- September is the wettest month in Cary, about 5.7 inches on average; the year totals roughly 49 inches.

 - What is the warmest month in Cary?

-- July typically registers as the warmest month, averaging about 80°F.
+- July is Cary's warmest month, averaging about 80°F.

 - What is the coldest month in Cary?